Rabi-ul-Awal moon not sighted, Eid Milad-un-Nabi on Sept 29

 ISLAMABAD: The crescent for the Islamic month of Rabi-ul-Awal was not sighted on Saturday in any part of the country.

 The first of the month of Rabi-ul-Awwal will be on Monday, September 18.
-Consequently, the festive occasion of Eid Milad-un-Nabi which falls on 12th Rabi-ul-Awal will be observed on September 29 with religious zeal and fervor.
+Consequently, the festive occasion of Eid Milad-un-Nabi, which falls on 12th Rabi-ul-Awal, will be observed on Friday, September 29 with religious zeal and fervor.

 Central Ruet-e-Hilal Committee meeting held its Islamabad to sight the Rabi-ul-Awal moon.
 The meeting was presided by Chairman Maulana Abdul Khabir Azad at the Ministry of Religious Affairs and Interfaith Harmony.